 Cracking on with preparations for my first Budget on March 11.
 It will deliver on the promises we made to the British people – levelling up and unleashing the country’s potential. pic.twitter.com/5msCVfJWN8

 What is the Budget?

 The Budget is a key fiscal event in which the Chancellor of the Exchequer announces the government’s plans for tax and spending for the financial year.
-This Budget will crucially be the first major financial update from Sajid Javid after Britain leaves the EU on 31 January 2020.
+This Budget will crucially be the first major financial update after Britain left the EU on 31 January 2020.

 What is expected to be included in the 2020 Budget?

 It is expected that the Budget will follow the same format as the previous two Budgets, as the Chancellor of the Exchequer delivers the latest tax updates.

 In his confirmation of the new Budget date, Mr Javid stated:

 “People across the country have told us that they want change.
 We’ve listened and will now deliver.
 With this Budget we will unleash Britain’s potential – uniting our great country, opening a new chapter for our economy and ushering in a decade of renewal.”

 Based on recent announcements, this Budget looks set to focus on the UK economy for the decade ahead while prioritising the environment, public services and national living costs.